 The following economic development framework includes the key themes and focus areas for the Warrnambool economy.
 These align with the objectives and vision for the economy, and include relevant project priorities and other opportunities for Council, which are explored throughout this section.

-Council's role in delivery, partner, to advocate), is detailed in the Action Plan.
+Council's role in delivery and implementation of the framework and the proposed projects (which can range from delivery, partner, to advocate), is detailed in the Action Plan.

 T3.
 ECONOMIC DEVELOPMENT FRAMEWORK